RandomInsano/pscontroller-rs/research/README.md

 ### Mad Maestro Baton

 Well, this one looks...
 Odd.
 It's a wand with a removable shaft.
 It only answers to polling requests and doens't support escape mode (checked via the `scanner` tool in this package).
-When it does respond it can only keep up at around 60Hz as any faster will return no data at all.
+When it does respond it can only keep up at around 60Hz as any faster will return no bytes until data is ready again.
 It seems to be made by [G.A.E.
-Inc.](https://en.wikipedia.org/wiki/GAE_(company)) and contains a "GAE-1" chip by Optec Co.
+Inc.](https://en.wikipedia.org/wiki/GAE_(company)) and contains a "GAE-1" custom chip and the internals are designed by Optec Co.
 Ltd.

 Identifier: 0x2